 Table 1: Description of the predefined statements.

 A - Who is at risk?
 Statement 1 Patients with a lower estimated glomerular filtration rate (eGFR) and treated with drugs to delay the progression of chronic kidney disease may experience hyperkalemia.
 When eGFR decreases by at least 15 mL/min, the likelihood of developing hyperkalemia doubles.
 The presence of a reduced eGFR is a high risk factor for the development of hyperkalemia.
 Statement 2 Elderly patients are at risk of hyperkalemia due to decreased renin activity and decreased plasma aldosterone levels, as well as the frequent use of non-steroidal anti-inflammatory drugs (NSAIDs) in this population.
 However, this population may also present other risk factors for the development of hyperkalemia.
 Statement 3 Patients treated with angiotensin-converting enzyme inhibitors (iRAAS), angiotensin receptor antagonists (ARBs), mineralocorticoid receptor antagonists (MRAs) or potassium-sparing diuretics are at risk of hyperkalemia.
 Statement 4 Patients with hyperkalemia have a higher mortality risk.
 Patients with hyperkalemia and heart failure, type 2 diabetes mellitus or chronic kidney disease have an even higher risk of mortality.
 The longer the time in hyperkalemia, the greater the risk of mortality.
-B - Identification on of hyperkalemia Hyperkalemia is a medical condition Statement 5 characterized by abnormal serum potassium levels (> 5 mEq/).
-The most commonly used definition classifies hyperkalemia according to severity as mild (>5.0 to <5.9 mEq/L), moderate (6.0 to 6.4 mEq/L) and severe at thresholds (≥6.5 mEq/L) Statement 5 Statement 6 levels (> 5 mEq/).
-The most commonly used definition classifies hyperkalemia according to severity as mild (>5.0 to <5.9 mEq/L), moderate (6.0 to 6.4 mEq/L) and severe at levels (> 5 mEq/).
-The most commonly used definition classifies hyperkalemia according to severity as mild (>5.0 to <5.9 mEq/L), moderate (6.0 to 6.4 mEq/L) and severe at thresholds (≥6 .5 mEq/L) If hyperkalemia is suspected and if the patient is not in cardiac arrest, the ABCDE approach ("Airway, Breathing, Circulation, Disability, Exposure") should be used, other altered clinical parameters should be corrected and access should be placed. intravenous.
-At the same time, causes of pseudohyperkalemia
+B - Identification of hyperkalemia Statement 5 Hyperkalemia is a medical condition characterized by abnormal serum potassium levels (> 5 mEq/).
+The most commonly used definition classifies hyperkalemia according to severity as mild (>5.0 to <5.9 mEq/L), moderate (6.0 to 6.4 mEq/L) and severe at thresholds (≥6 .5 mEq/L) Statement 6 If hyperkalemia is suspected and if the patient is not in cardiac arrest, the ABCDE approach ("Airway, Breathing, Circulation, Disability, Exposure") should be used, other altered clinical parameters should be corrected and access should be placed. intravenous.
+At the same time, causes of pseudohyperkalemia (e.g. hemolysis, etc.) must be excluded.
+Statement 7 In the presence of moderate (6.0 to 6.4 mEq/L) or severe (≥6.5 mEq/L) hyperkalemia, it is essential to perform an ECG, in order to assess the need to apply measures to stabilize the membrane.
+Statement 8 In the absence of electrophysiological changes, measures must be taken to promote the movement of potassium into the cells.